ellennickles/code-your-way-s23/week4/README.md

   loops and patterns (last week of grids?!), progression is the theme this week: how can you represent continuous change(s) within the composition color, position, size, speed etc.) and/or over time?
 Is the quality of change gradual or uneven?
-Can you make an interactive sketch that maps order to chaos based on the mouse position, e.g. “order” on the left and “chaos” on the right (prompt from _Code as a Creative Medium_)?
+For example, can you make an interactive sketch that maps order to chaos based on the mouse position, e.g. “order” on the left and “chaos” on the right (prompt from _Code as a Creative Medium_)?
 Can you extend an example or self-designed sketch from previous weeks with this week’s theme.
 If you worked